PDF Cover

 Market Key Insights

-- The Canakinumab market is projected to grow from $1.3 billion in 2024 to $4.6 billion in 2034.
-This represents a CAGR of 13.2%, reflecting rising demand across CAPS Treatment, Active Still's Disease Therapy and Management of SJIA.
+• The Canakinumab market is projected to grow from $1.3 billion in 2024 to $4.6 billion in 2034.
+This represents a CAGR of 13.2%, reflecting rising demand across CAPS Treatment, Management of SJIA, and Active Still's Disease Therapy.

-- Emerging markets including Brazil, South Korea and United Arab Emirates are expected to observe highest growth with CAGR ranging between 9.2% to 13.9%.
+• Emerging markets including Brazil, South Korea and UAE are expected to observe highest growth with CAGR ranging between 9.2% to 13.9%.

-- The Canakinumab market is set to add $3.2 billion between 2024 and 2034, with manufacturer targeting Cardiovascular Diseases & Oncological Disorders Therapeutic Application projected to gain a larger market share.
+• The Canakinumab market is set to add $3.2 billion between 2024 and 2034, with manufacturer targeting key segments projected to gain a larger market share.

-- With The rising incidence of auto-inflammatory disorders, and The increasing recognition of biologic medication efficacy, Canakinumab market to expand 246% between 2024 and 2034.
+The Increasing Recognition of Biologic Medication Efficacy, Canakinumab market to expand 246% between 2024 and 2034.

 Opportunities in the Canakinumab